Johndsalas/netflix_genre_labeler/README.md

     * human intuitability
 * The comedy genre was explored
     * Data Split
-        * Training data has a 60/40 split of comedy and non-comedy data
+        * Training data has 60% comedy and 40% non-comedy data
             * This likely caused the relative frequency numbers to skew toward the negative
     * Relative Frequency Distribution
         * Overall trends in the data were the same using relative word frequency and relative document frequency
-            * Majority of the data is between -5 and positive 5
+            * Majority of the data is between -5 and 5
-                * Concluded using removal thresholds that are between 0-5 to remove noise, would likely produce the most accurate models
+                * Concluded using removal thresholds that are between 0-5 to remove noise would likely produce the most accurate models
-            * There is a negative skew to the data likely due to a 60/40 imbalance in the data
+            * There is a negative skew to the data likely due to the 60/40 imbalance in the data
     * Extreme Value Words
         * Extreme positive values are much closer to zero than their negative counterparts
             * More evidence the data is skewed
-        * Extreme positive values represent words that are intuitively indicative of comedy
+        * Extreme positive values represent words that are intuitively indicative of comedy films
-        * Extreme negative words represent words that are not intuitively indicative of being non-comedy words
+        * Extreme negative words represent words that are not intuitively indicative of non-comedy films
-        * This gives evidence that the skew is likely having a high impact on the relative frequency data
+            * This gives evidence that the skew is likely having an impact on the relative frequency data
         * High positive value words are still likely to be strong indicators of comedy because the skew works against high positive value words
 * Methods were developed to predict comedy genre
     * Pre-Modeling Predictions